Tip Plasty

 If you aren’t happy with the tip of your nose, look at our before and after photos to learn how we can help.
 Did you know that Dr Shahidi has an Android and iPhone app that lets you plan how you want your nose to look?
 During your consultation, Dr Shahidi will discuss your options for tip plasty with you.
 He performs both types of tip plasty including cartilage surgery and alar reduction.

-Book a Consultation with Dr Shahidi – Tip Plasty in Sydney
+Book a Consultation with Dr Shahidi to learn more about rhinoplasty

-If you’re still in the very first stages of considering a nose job, you might like to check out our gallery of some of Dr Shahidi’s previous rhinoplasty results.
-Or, you can download our app to design your own ideal nose, browse before-and-after photo galleries, and find out more about rhinoplasty and other cosmetic surgery procedures.
+If you’re still in the very first stages of considering a rhinoplasty, you might like to check out our gallery of some of Dr Shahidi’s previous rhinoplasty results.
+Or, you can download our app to design your ideal nose, browse before-and-after photo galleries and learn more about rhinoplasty procedure techniques.